fletort/init-repo-action/README.md

 - Create the linked TestSpace Project with the help of the [fletort/testspace-create-action](https://github.com/fletort/testspace-create-action) action in the specified `testspace_domain` if asked with `testspace_link_enable` parameter.
-- Create a develop branch on the new repository
-- Define main and develop branch protection
+- Define new branch and related branch protection with the help of the [fletort/branch-protection-action]
 - Manage Dynamic Template Substitution with the help of the [fletort/jinja2-template-action] action.
 - Remove AutoInit Workflow (this feature can be disabled with the `delete-workflow` option):